 Sir John became a dear friend and mentor, and my work with him provided a structure to underpin the coaching style of management I had previously acquired through working at board level with Sir Richard Branson.
 Both Sir John and Sir Richard contributed Forewords to my book “Performance Coaching: A Complete Guide to Best Practice Coaching and Training”.
-Have worked closely with both, I was able to see that Sir John’s work systematically identified the key elements of the famously inspiring Branson style leadership, and made it possible to teach the method to others.
+Having worked closely with both, I was able to see that Sir John’s work systematically identified the key elements of the famously inspiring Branson style of leadership, and made it possible to teach the method to others.

 Coaching demonstration with Sir John Whitmore

 In 2007, we collaborated to produce a video demonstration of performance coaching.
 I acted as coachee and Sir John as the coach.
 He employed a variety of techniques, including active listening, asking thought-provoking questions, EXACT goal setting, the GROW model, and the transpersonal coaching approach, creating empathy and stimulating new insights.